schemetrica/automating-data-delivery-odk-central/README.md

 -   **ODK-X**.
 Although ODK-X does not support OData, it does have a REST API that allows a developer to retrieve survey results.
-    Unlike ODK v1, ODK-X can return surveys submitted since a specific data, or surveys whose data elements have changed .
+    Unlike ODK v1, ODK-X can return surveys submitted since a specific date, or surveys whose data values have changed .
 See [https://docs.opendatakit.org/odk-x/odk-2-sync-protocol](https://docs.opendatakit.org/odk-x/odk-2-sync-protocol/)
-    as a starting point.
+    for details.

 ## Summary